 Transactions giving rise to a transfer of interest in entities that are under common control are accounted for in accordance with the pooling of interest method of accounting at the date the transfer without restatement of prior periods.
 The assets and liabilities acquired are recognised at the carrying amounts recognised previously in the books of transferor entity.
-The components of the equity of the acquired entities are added to the same components within Group entity.
+The components of the equity of the acquired entities are added to the merger reserve.
 Any transaction costs paid for the acquisition are recognised directly in equity.

-Investment in associates
+Investment in associates and joint ventures